Oleg Ishutkin

-Oleg Ishutkin (born July 22, 1975) is a retired male race walker from Russia.
+Oleg Ishutkin (born 22 July 1975) is a retired Russian race walker.
 He represented his native country at the 1997 World Championships in Athletics and just missed out on a medal, finishing fourth in the men's 50 km race.
 Among his other achievements was a silver medal from the 50 km walk at the 1997 IAAF World Race Walking Cup.